Trademark key on a keyboard

 Rachel Schneider

-Rachel excels in journalism, media relations coaching, multimedia production, content creation, and crisis communications.
-She is a former TV reporter and anchor with more than ten years of experience in public speaking and local news, sports, and entertainment production.
-Interviewing a variety of people over the years, Rachel honed the...
+Rachel excels in journalism, media relations coaching, multimedia production, and content creation.
+She is a former TV reporter and anchor with over ten years of experience in public speaking, local news, sports, and entertainment production.
+Interviewing a variety of people over the years, Rachel honed the craft of helping individuals...

 Continue Reading